 Infrastructure-specific risk factors include the following:

-- The push for clean or renewable energy has been reported to drive human rights violations, including against indigenous peoples.
+- Drive for clean or renewable energy: The push for clean or renewable energy has been reported to drive human rights violations, including against indigenous peoples.
 The Business and Human Rights Resource Centre states that following an increase in investment in renewable energy in the aftermath of the Paris climate agreement and the launch of the 2030 Agenda for Sustainable Development, allegations of human rights abuses linked to renewable projects have been rising.
 Inadequate human rights due diligence and impact assessment procedures are behind many such allegations.
 For example, the Business and Human Rights Resource Centre reported that nearly a quarter (24%) of abuses against social rights and livelihoods in Mexico are linked to the solar industry.

-- Hydroelectric projects have been linked to serious health risks, negatively impacting indigenous communities living in proximity to such developments.
+- Health risks: Hydroelectric projects have been linked to serious health risks, negatively impacting indigenous communities living in proximity to such developments.
 A 2016 Harvard study found that when dams are built for hydroelectric projects, naturally occurring mercury in soils is converted into methylmercury, a toxin linked to deterioration in water quality.
 This water pollution is then linked to serious health risks such as cardiovascular disease and neurodevelopmental delays in children.

-- Infrastructure projects have also been linked to other safety concerns.
+- Safety concerns: Infrastructure projects have also been linked to other safety concerns.
 For example, Minority Rights Group reported that in 2018, water released from a hydroelectric project on the river Doyang in Nagaland, India, flooded 10,000 hectares and affected thousands of people, many of whom were indigenous, by destroying their houses, factories and fields.
 Hydroelectric projects have also been linked to landslides.

-- New road construction projects have also been linked to indigenous rights violations.
+- Road projects: New road construction projects have also been linked to indigenous rights violations.
 The Trans-Papua Highway project, a 2,700-mile road network built across West Papua in Indonesia is one such example.
 The massive infrastructure project is a key driver of ongoing conflict and deforestation, with no consultation held with indigenous Papuan groups.
 Civil society groups reported that the infrastructure project is unlikely to benefit indigenous Papuans, but instead threatens their economic well-being.

 - Hydropower Sustainability, Guidelines on Good International Practice: These guidelines define performance expectations for hydropower projects.
 They provide assessment and management criteria specific to hydropower projects involving indigenous peoples.